 Mt.
-Ararat is located in the eastern part of the Turkey on the borders of Armenia, Iran, and Azerbaijan.
-It is the volcanic mountain with the height of 5,165m.
-It is consists of two distinct volcanic cones, the biggest one is called “Masis” (5,165 m), the smallest is Sis with the height of 3,896m.
+Ararat is located in the eastern part of Turkey on the borders of Armenia, Iran, and Azerbaijan.
+It is the volcanic mountain with a height of 5,165m.
+It is consists of two distinct volcanic cones, the biggest one is called “Masis” (5,165 m), the smallest is Sis with a height of 3,896m.

 Even though the pride of Armenians is not in the territory of Armenia, it doesn’t prevent them not to love the mountain and consider it to be their possession.
 The locals call it the “holy mountain”; also they have a region and city (Ararat) which were named after the Biblical Mountain.

 It is important to realize that in the Bible is written that; on the 17th day of the seventh month, the Ark of Noah landed on the Ararat Mountain.
 That day the human race got their second birth on that mountain, which was located in Armenia.
 And that time, the Armenian land was sanctified and it became holy land and Ararat, the Holy Mountain.

 The Armenians consider that the Biblical Mountain was and will be the “silent witness” of the history of Armenia.
 By the same token, the mountain is the eternal memorial, in the memory of the 1, 5 million victims of Genocide.
 And despite the fact that the mountain is not officially in the territory, the Holy Mountain shows its beauty to Armenia.